 Standardized tests will be used when available and appropriate.
 If standardized tests are not available, local tests, prepared by faculty within the discipline, will be used.
 National norms, usually available for standardized tests, will be considered in determining whether or not the student has performed satisfactorily on the test.
 On local tests, a grade of 70% or higher will be required for passing the test.
 For courses which require specialized and/or manual skills, examinations will include demonstrations of those skills.

 Credits earned by examination are considered in the same way as transfer credits and are not used in the computation of the student’s grade point average.
 Students should be aware that many colleges will not accept transfer credits earned through credit by examination.
-Financial aid/veteran’s assistance is not available for credit by examination courses.
+Financial aid/VA education benefits is not available for credit by examination courses.
 Credit by examination is not available for all courses, i.e., some courses cannot be challenged.
 (See COURSES THAT CANNOT BE CHALLENGED.)